 Morris tried out for the Devil Rays on June 19, 1999 and his fastball was clocked at 98 mph, 12 mph faster than it had been ten years previously.
 Morris was never able to explain why he began to throw so much harder post-retirement.
 The Devil Rays signed him and quickly progressed him through their system, starting him with the AA Orlando Rays and then sending him to the Durham Bulls.

 In September 1999, Morris was promoted to the major leagues and struck out the first batter he faced, Royce Clayton, on four pitches.
 He was the oldest rookie to make his big league debut since Minnie Mendoza for the 1970 Twins and the oldest rookie pitcher since Diomedes Olivo for the 1960 Pirates.

-Morris made the opening day roster of the 2000 Devil Rays, but was sent to the minors in May and then underwent season-ending shoulder surgery in June.
-He was in the 2001 Dodgers spring camp as a non-roster invitee, but decided to retire from baseball for good in March 2001, citing shoulder tendinitis and a desire to return to his family.
+Morris made the opening day roster of the Devil Rays in 200, but was sent to the minors in May and then underwent season-ending shoulder surgery in June.
+He was in the Los Angeles Dodgers spring camp in 2001 as a non-roster invitee, but decided to retire from baseball for good in March, citing shoulder tendinitis and a desire to return to his family.

 Although his major league career was brief, his major league career 4.80 ERA (in 21 games) was respectable.
 He threw 13 strikeouts in 15 innings.
 He was the same age as teammates Fred McGriff and Ozzie Guillen.

 He has written an autobiography, also titled The Rookie, which came out in 2001, and also works as a motivational speaker.